Family Fishing Charters in West Palm Beach

 Example Scenarios

-A family of five.two adults and three kids aged 7, 10, and 13.books a private inshore half-day in January.
+Family of 5, inshore half-day, January.
+Two adults and three kids aged 7, 10, and 13 book a private inshore trip.
 The lagoon is calm, the 7-year-old catches her first snapper near a dock piling, and the 13-year-old gets a tarpon hookup that runs him ragged for 20 minutes.
 Everyone is done and happy at the 4-hour mark.
-Total cost split between two adults: $325 to $500.
+Total cost: $650 to $1,000 for the boat, split between two adults at $325 to $500 each.

-Two families traveling together with four adults and four kids (ages 8 to 14) book a private offshore half-day in March during sailfish peak.
+Two families together, offshore half-day, March.
+Four adults and four kids (ages 8 to 14) book a private offshore half-day during sailfish peak.
 The older kids handle the swells fine.
 Two sailfish are hooked; one is landed.
 The captain releases it at the boat.
-The trip costs $1,000 split eight ways.
+Total cost: $650 to $1,000 split eight ways at roughly $81 to $125 per person.

-A couple with a 9-year-old who gets carsick asks about options.
-Inshore half-day is the clear recommendation.flat water, no open-ocean motion, and species variety that keeps a kid interested.
+Couple with seasick-prone 9-year-old.
+They ask about options.
+Inshore half-day is the clear recommendation.
+Flat water, no open-ocean motion, and species variety that keeps a kid interested.
+The kid catches three snapper and a jack crevalle and never feels queasy.

 Book This Trip